 Cameron Davis, J.D.Vice President

-Mr. Davis brings several skillsets to assist GEI clients, including: governmental and legislative affairs; stakeholder outreach; navigating regulatory and agency landscapes particularly with complex contaminated sediment and water resource matters; media and communications advice; and other relevant issues.
+Mr. Davis brings several skill sets to assist GEI clients: Governmental and legislative affairs; stakeholder engagement to keep projects on track and on budget; navigating regulatory and agency landscapes, particularly with complex contaminated sediment and water resource matters; media and communications advice; and other relevant capabilities.

 - Award – Environment & Climate Change Canada (2017)

 - Award – Great Lakes Advisory Board (2017)

 - Award – Michigan Areas of Concern Conference (2017)

 - Award – Great Lakes Fishery Commission (2015)